Fosamax Plus D

-It is not known how long FOSAMAX PLUS D works for the treatment and prevention of osteoporosis.
+It is not known how long FOSAMAX PLUS D works for the treatment of osteoporosis.
 You should see your doctor regularly to determine if FOSAMAX PLUS D is still right for you.

 FOSAMAX PLUS D is not for use in children.